Integrated services and consulting and community facilities use policy

 • Early Learning Victoria’s legal obligations will be met

-• there is sufficient consideration for access arrangements and emergency management planning and procedures.
+• access arrangements and emergency management planning and procedures have been properly considered.

 Fees

-Service providers are asked to contribute nominally to costs such as maintenance, utilities and upkeep in line with their facility usage and according to the current Early Learning Victoria Consulting and Community Facilities Licensing and Hiring Fee Schedule (see links and attachments).
+Funded service providers are asked to contribute to costs such as maintenance, utilities and upkeep.
+This will depend on how they use the facilities, according to the current Early Learning Victoria Consulting and Community Facilities Licensing and Hiring Contribution Schedule (see Links).

-Early Learning Victoria centres do not profit from additional services being provided on site, and any fees paid to centres by licensed service providers must be outlined in the relevant agreement.
+Early Learning Victoria centres do not profit from additional services provided onsite.
+Any fees paid by licensed service providers to Early Learning Victoria centres must be outlined in the relevant agreement.

 Insurance

-Most third parties need to provide a Certificate of Currency that demonstrates that they have public liability insurance for a minimum of $10 million in place throughout the period of the hire agreement or licence.
+Most third parties need to provide a Certificate of Currency showing they have public liability insurance for a minimum of $10 million.
+This needs to be in place for the entire time of the hire agreement or licence agreement.

-Not-for-profit community groups and private individuals seeking to hire or licence Early Learning Victoria spaces for low-risk activities are not required to provide a Certificate of Currency.
-However, these entities must be informed that Early Learning Victoria’s own public liability insurance does not extend to cover them when they hire or licence out Early Learning Victoria spaces and they are still encouraged by Early Learning Victoria to obtain their own public liability insurance where deemed appropriate.
+Not-for-profit community groups and private individuals wanting to hire or licence Early Learning Victoria spaces for low-risk activities do not need a Certificate of Currency.
+However, they must be told that Early Learning Victoria’s own public liability insurance does not cover them when they hire or license Early Learning Victoria spaces.
+They should also still be encouraged to get their own public liability insurance if appropriate.

-• that Early Learning Victoria policies and processes have been followed including ensuring that the third-party seeking to hire or licence the facility will be using the facility for an approved purpose (see definitions)
+• Early Learning Victoria policies and processes have been followed (including ensuring that the third party seeking to hire or licence the facility will be using it for an approved purpose; see Definitions)

-• that the party seeking agreement ensures they hold the required level of public liability insurance.
+• that the party seeking agreement has enough public liability insurance.

 3.1 Responsibilities of families

-• discussing the needs of their child and family with Early Learning Victoria staff where comfortable, and working collaboratively to identify appropriate supports and/or referral pathways
+• working with Early Learning Victoria staff to find the right supports and/or referral pathways

 3.2 Responsibilities of staff